Identifying Independent Operators (IOs)

 A principal/employer who hires a construction contractor or IO must get a clearance before allowing the contractor or IO to do any work.
 Failure to do so is an offence and could expose the principal to financial risk for the IO’s non-payment/non-compliance.
 If a clearance expires or is revoked the work must stop, and you must receive notification that the clearance has been renewed before allowing the non-compliant contractor to resume work.

 The WSIB’s eClearance program is a free online service available through the WSIB’s website.
 It allows contractors to obtain a generic clearance that can be used for all of their contracts.
 It allows employers to easily check the validity of a potential contractor’s clearance and manage their list of contractors.

-A clearance is valid for up to 90 days, and will be automatically renewed as long as the contractor’s account remains in good standing.
+A clearance is valid for up to 90 days and will be automatically renewed if the contractor’s account remains in good standing.